tushortz/PackageControlPackages/README.md

 [Go Coverage](https://packagecontrol.io/packages/Go%20Coverage) - Run tests and highlight uncovered lines right in the gutter

 [Go Playground](https://packagecontrol.io/packages/Go%20Playground) - A sublime plugin for sending code easily to the Go Playground.

-[Go To Definition](https://packagecontrol.io/packages/Go%20To%20Definition) - VisualAssist-like Go To Definition of word under cursor or current selection

 [Go To Node Module Homepage](https://packagecontrol.io/packages/Go%20To%20Node%20Module%20Homepage) - Open the homepage of any node module installed (or native)